-Projects on which development costs have been capitalised relate to EOS and sterEOS equipment.
-Costs for filing patents that remain valid, incurred by the Group up until the point at which they are granted, are recognised as intangible assets.
+Projects on which development costs have been capitalised related to EOS and sterEOS equipment.
+Costs relating to the filing of currently valid patents, incurred by the Group until they are issued, are posted as intangible assets.

-Net non-current intangible assets and property, plant and equipment by geographical sector are as follows:
+Net intangible assets and property, plant and equipment by geographical sector are as follows: